 Mightier than the sword?
 You may scoff, but the right pen can jot down the first scribblings of a multi-million business empire, record the hushed whispers of a hot scoop, or commit you to contracts that will change your life forever.
 You’d be hard pushed to unsheath a sword that could do all that.

-But, despite being used to ink important signatures and sweeping ideas, pens are also daily tools.
-We bite the lids off a clear plastic Biros every working day; to scrawl a shopping list, jot on a Post-It note, or doodle our way through a particularly boring boardroom meeting.
+Yet, though used to ink important signatures and sweeping ideas, pens are also daily essentials.
+We bite the lids off clear plastic Biros, scrawl shopping lists, jot on Post-It notes — and even doodle our way through particularly boring Zoom meetings.

-However, you should still invest in the best.
+But you should still invest in the best.
 Improve the standard of your everyday pen, and it’ll kick everything else into touch — from your handwriting to the quality of your work.
-We’ve jotted down our pick of pens, so take a look and ensure that your next scribblings are scrawled with style.
+We’ve jotted down our pick of the best, so take a look and ensure that your next scribblings are scrawled with style.

 Uncap an intricately-designed fountain pen

 The fountain pen — surely the height of writing sophistication?
 It’s just one step down on the flamboyancy scale from the quill, and has been putting thoughts and theories to paper for well over a century.

 Now, it’s your turn to take up this age-old instrument — and get one that’s as decorative as the script that flows from its nib.
 From Ystudio, this brass and copper offering is tipped with a German-made filigree gold nib.
 Chopard’s palladium-plated option boasts a unique ruched pattern on the barrel, and Parker’s offering features a precise laser-etched chevron pattern.

 Ystudio Portable Brass and Copper Fountain Pen

 Chopard L.U.C Palladium-Plated Fountain Pen